MicrosoftDocs/biztalk-docs/his/install-and-config-guides/installation-help2.md

 manager: "anneta"
 robots: noindex,nofollow
 ---
-# Installation Help
+# Installation guidance
-Use this topic to navigate through the Installation Help user interface.
+Use this topic to navigate through the Installation user interface.

 ## Autorun
  **Planning**